galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 ### Docker (Required if using the Docker image in the Galasa zipped distribution)

 If you are installing the packaged version of Galasa and want to deploy the docker image provided in the package, you will need to install Docker version 20.10.2.
-You might want to choose this method if you want to host Galasa on an internal server that can be accessed by other users.
-If you want to host Galasa on your local machine only, you do not need to use the Docker image.

 ### (Optional) A 3270 terminal emulator